Page 143

 This page turns Southern California development into a bragging, half-comic sales pitch where image, money, and erasure are all part of the same scheme.

 The voice is sharp because it sounds so casual about destruction.
-Wood and adobes can be torn down, glass can replace them, smog can even be treated as useful, and celebrity culture floats over the whole pitch like a selling point.
-The page makes real estate talk sound like a theology of surfaces.
+Wood and adobe can be torn down, glass can replace them, smog can even be treated as useful, and celebrity culture floats over the whole pitch like a selling point.
+The source spellings sharpen the pitch as spoken patter rather than polished argument.
+This reading remains provisional because marginal notes and unstable continuations still need closer review.

 Claude